Peugeot Check Engine Light Stays On | Engine System Faulty

 Here are some of the usual combinations.

 - It is a flashing check engine light with a Catalytic Converter Fault message displayed on the BC.
-Engine shakes and runs rough.
+The engine shakes and runs rough.
 This is a definitive sign of a misfire caused by bad spark plugs or faulty ignition coils.
 Do not drive the car, as this will cause damage to the catalytic converter.

 - Constant check engine light – The engine is running fine.
 In most cases, this is caused by emission control system issues.
 It will probably be either faulty O2 sensors or a worn-out catalytic converter.
 A loose gas cap can also cause it.